ddaugher/backoffice_docs/source/concepts.rst

   - *Slug Storage*: This is where your slugs are stored.
   - *Observer*: This is an application that runs on your local machine that connects to your production node to show you everything you could ever want to know about your live production app.
   - *Run Container*: This is the container that your app runs in.
-  - *Command-Line Interface*: This is the command-line tool that runs on your local machine that you use to control Gigalixir.
+  - *Command-Line Interface*: This is the command-line tool that runs on your local machine that you use to control BackofficeDocs.

 Concepts
 --------